 IMC vs. EMT

-IMC is typically compared to RMC, but regarding weight, it lies between RMC and EMT, or electrical metallic conduit.
+IMC is typically compared to RMC, but in terms of weight, it lies between RMC and EMT, or electrical metallic conduit.
 EMT is commonly used for branch circuit wiring in homes (where the wiring runs are exposed) and in commercial buildings.
 EMT is never threaded and is not designed for strong connections like IMC and RMC.
 In residential wiring, IMC is usually limited to service entrance assemblies and exposed runs to and from exterior service panels.
 Otherwise, EMT is the standard for household installations.

 IMC is allowed anywhere RMC is used, particularly for residential wiring.
 This may include service masts, panel connections, and other outdoor applications.
 Always check with the power company and the local building authority for specific requirements in your area.